October 21st, 2020

 A third-party service provider is often a processor, while the call center is the data controller.

-A call center can be both a data controller and data processor at the same time – if the call center is a third party, they are both controller and processor all in one.
+A call center can simultaneously be a data controller and data processor – if the call center is a third party, they are both controller and processor all in one.

 • A data controller is someone who has direct interaction with the customer.